raygun101/MarkupKit/README.md

 Like layout views, spacer views do not consume touch events by default, so they will not interfere with any user interface elements that appear underneath them.
 Assigning a non-`nil` background color to a spacer view causes the view to begin consuming events.

-See _LMSpacerView.h_ for more information.
+See [LMSpacer.h](https://github.com/gk-brown/MarkupKit/blob/master/MarkupKit-iOS/MarkupKit/LMSpacer.h) for more information.

 ## LMLayerView
 The `LMLayerView` class simply arranges its subviews in layers, like a stack of transparencies.
 The subviews are all automatically sized to fill the layer view.